 The heart of CRM is building relationships.
 To build a good relationship it is important to know details about your supporters.

 A nonprofit CRM will track everything you want to know about your contacts and donations.
 With DonorSnap, you have virtually unlimited user-defined fields.
 This allows you to track all of the data most relevant to your organization.

 With a CRM you are not limited by the space of a spreadsheet.
-You can track details of each donation, such as campaign and appeal.
-As well as details about the donors like communication preference or volunteer interests.
+You can track the details of each donation, such as campaign and appeal.
+As well as details about the donors like communication preferences or volunteer interests.

 You can generate built-in reports in DonorSnap in a few clicks.
 Examples of helpful fundraising reports for nonprofits include donor retention and LYBUNT reports.
 You can also schedule DonorSnap reports to email to members of your team on a set schedule.